benjamin-recht/mnist_1_pt_2/README.md

 The code is less than 10 lines of python.
 I'm sure I could code-golf this to less.
 Whatever.

 I also added a version with numba which is much faster. numpy's component-wise matrix operations seem to still be serial and slow.

+**Note:** if you change that 4th power to 5th power in the kernel, the error drops to 1.13%.
+No one knows why.